chkt/ash/readme.md

 #### Scalar values

-Currently supported are floating point numbers in basic `1.0` and exponent notation `1.0e-1`, and integers in basic `1`, binary `0b1` and hexadecimal `0x1` notation.
+Currently supported are floating point numbers in basic `1.0` and exponent notation `1.0e-1`, integers in basic `1`, binary `0b1` and hexadecimal `0x1` notation and basic strings `'foo'`,`"foo"`.

 Any number starting with `0x` or `0b` will be treated as an integer, any other number containing a dot `0.0` will be treated as a float.
 All remaining numbers will be treated as integers.

+Strings can be delimited with the quotation `"` and apostrophe `'` characters and the delimiter can be escaped with the backslash `\ ` character.

-Support for booleans, strings and typecasting is planned.
+Support for booleans, nan, +/-infinity and typecasting is planned.

 #### Arithmetic operations